-The Community Action Head Start Inclusion and Support Specialist will conduct classroom observations throughout the year.
-You can request an individual observation or additional screenings by speaking with your child's Teacher, Family Educator, or calling the Inclusion and Support Specialist at the Center Office.
+The Community Action Head Start Mental Health Specialist will conduct classroom observations throughout the year.
+You can request an individual observation or additional screenings by speaking with your child's Teacher, Family Educator, or calling the Inclusion and Support Specialist.